-- UK nationals as well as their family members who fall within the scope of the Withdrawal Agreement have the same rights as EU citizens and their family members and keep these rights even after the end of the transition period provided for in the Withdrawal Agreement. - Those covered by the Withdrawal Agreement will need to apply for a specific residence document, which certifies their status as beneficiaries of the Withdrawal Agreement. - Applications for a new residence document must be submitted within six months of the end of the transition period provided for in the Withdrawal Agreement, i.e. 31 December 2020 so no later than 30 June 2021. - Applicants must fill in and sign a residence document application form and send it by post to the Immigration Directorate of the Ministry of Foreign and European Affairs. - To facilitate the processing of applications, all members of the same family (e.g. spouses and children) are asked to submit their residence permit applications together, at the same time. - Applications are processed in order of receipt. - When their application has been processed, applicants will receive a letter inviting them to make an appointment with the Immigration Directorate of the Ministry of Foreign and European Affairs in order to have their photograph and fingerprints taken, which will be incorporated into the residence permit.
+- UK nationals as well as their family members who fall within the scope of the Withdrawal Agreement have the same rights as EU citizens and their family members and keep these rights even after the end of the transition period provided for in the Withdrawal Agreement. - Those covered by the Withdrawal Agreement will need to apply for a specific residence document, which certifies their status as beneficiaries of the Withdrawal Agreement. - Applications for a new residence document must be submitted within 6 months of the end of the transition period provided for in the Withdrawal Agreement, i.e. 31 December 2020 so no later than 30 June 2021. - Applicants must fill in and sign a residence document application form and send it by post to the Immigration Directorate of the Ministry of Foreign and European Affairs. - To facilitate the processing of applications, all members of the same family (e.g. spouses and children) are asked to submit their residence permit applications together, at the same time. - Applications are processed in order of receipt. - When their application has been processed, applicants will receive a letter inviting them to make an appointment with the Immigration Directorate of the Ministry of Foreign and European Affairs in order to have their photograph and fingerprints taken, which will be incorporated into the residence permit.
 The applicant may also bring a recent photograph compliant with OACI/ICAO standards ('biometric passport standards'). - A few days after the biometric data have been collected, the applicant can pick up the residence permit in person at the Immigration Directorate, by appointment. - The residence document takes the form of a chip card containing biometric data. - It will be valid from the first day after the end of the transition period in principle, then, from 1 January 2021.
-The duration of validity of the residence document varies according to the type of document it replaces (either five or ten years). - As long as the conditions for obtaining the residence document continue, it will be renewable on request. - Current residence documents (registration attestation, permanent residence certificate, residence permit for family members of an EU citizen, permanent residence permit for family members of an EU citizen) will remain valid until: - o the end of the transition period; or - o their new residence document is issued, for those people who have not received their new residence document by the end of the transition period. - Qualifying family members of a UK national beneficiary of the Withdrawal Agreement, coming to Luxembourg to settle after 1 January 2021, are also beneficiaries of the Withdrawal Agreement. - In order to assert their rights under the Withdrawal Agreement, the persons concerned
+The duration of validity of the residence document varies according to the type of document it replaces (either 5 or 10 years). - As long as the conditions for obtaining the residence document continue, it will be renewable on request. - Current residence documents (registration attestation, permanent residence certificate, residence permit for family members of an EU citizen, permanent residence permit for family members of an EU citizen) will remain valid until: - $\circ$ the end of the transition period; or - their new residence document is issued, for those people who have not received their new residence document by the end of the transition period.